sunglass/TwT/readme.txt

-This code uses axax to access the sunglass API and pull stats from your projects.
+This code uses ajax to access the sunglass API and pull stats from your projects.

 For Development, you minght runinto cross-domain problems. if so, you can use the following command from terminal (in MAC) to open chrome w/o security measures enabled.
 This will allow the cross-domain ajax calls until you are ready to push to the main server, after which it will not be a problem.